RaeesaParker/toDoList/README.md

 # ToDoList

 ## General Information
+PinIt! is a kanban-style work management tool that can be used to ideate plans and track progress in a visual, productive, and rewarding way.

-This repository ([RaeesaParker/toDoList](https://github.com/RaeesaParker/toDoList)) holds the front-end code for a trello-like todo board.
+This repository ([RaeesaParker/toDoList](https://github.com/RaeesaParker/toDoList)) holds the front-end code for the project, whilst the back-end code can be found at [RaeesaParker/toDoList-API](https://github.com/RaeesaParker/toDoList-API) .

-The current deployment only holds the front-end.
-The back-end is currently in development and the repository can be found at [RaeesaParker/toDoList-API](https://github.com/RaeesaParker/toDoList-API) .
+The app is currently hosted at [pinitboard.netlify.app/](https://pinitboard.netlify.app/) .

 ## Technologies